datalab-dev/ucd_library_libguide_chatbot/libbotR/README.md

 | This package does not include the embedding matrix or LibGuide text.
 You must load those datasets manually before using the functions.

-| The datasets can be found in the Google Drive linked below, inside of the 'final_data' directory/folder:
+| The datasets can be found in the Google Drive linked below, inside of the `final_data` directory/folder:

 -   [Google Drive](https://drive.google.com/drive/folders/1-L87Z91PGjJwp5ZJ2cSX8toZeqUGCiiQ)